Little Prairie on the Campus

 The 2000 square foot area adjacent to the Center for Structural Biology and just east of the School of Public Health and Psychiatric Institute near the corner of Ashland Avenue and Taylor Street once housed a few bushes and a plethora of Kentucky Blue Grass, neither of which were very appealing to pollinators.

 The Little Prairie on the Campus transformed the area to a pollinator-friendly habitat with over 20 different species of native plants.
-It may not look like much, but the prairie is in progress.
+It may not look like much after two years, but the prairie is in progress.
 A native planting takes 2 – 3 years to develop and requires maintenance for the plants to successfully establish.

 Maintenance may include mowing, weed management, and watering.
 After the plants are established, no additional watering will be necessary – the amount of rainfall in our region is enough to give them what they need.
 This prairie will look different throughout the season and every year.